-These offerings are catered specifically to our firefighters and their schedules.
-These training regimens can be done at home, at the gym, or at the firehouse.
+These offerings are catered specifically to our firefighters and their demanding jobs and schedules.

+The workouts can be performed at home, at the gym, and/or at the firehouse.

 Disclaimer:

 The information in this manual is meant to supplement, not replace, proper exercise training.
 All recommendations in this book are not medical guidelines but are for educational purposes only.
 Be aware that all forms of exercise and stretching pose some inherent risk.
 The authors advise readers to take full responsibility for their safety and know their own limitations.
 Before practicing the exercises, activities, and stretches in this book, please be sure that your equipment is well-maintained and do not take risks beyond your level of experience, aptitude, skill and fitness.
 The exercises and dietary programs in this book are not intended as a substitute for any exercise routine or treatment or dietary regimen that may have been prescribed by your physician or physical therapist.
 As with any exercise program you should consult with your doctor before you begin.